andmalt/BoolBnB/README.md

     </h1>
 </p>

-Boolbnb is my final project modification of [boolean.careers](https://boolean.careers/), using a frontend exclusively with TypeScript React with Tailwind CSS and a backend with [Laravel 8](https://laravel.com/).
+Boolbnb is my final course project modification of [boolean.careers](https://boolean.careers/), using a frontend exclusively with TypeScript [React](https://react.dev/) with [Tailwind CSS](https://tailwindcss.com/) and a backend with [Laravel](https://laravel.com/) 8.